mafintosh/hyperfused/README.md

 To install it first make sure you have fuse installed.

-* On Linux/Ubuntu `sudo apt-get install libfuse-dev`
+* On Linux/Ubuntu `sudo apt-get install libfuse-dev pkg-config`
 * On OSX install [OSXFuse](http://osxfuse.github.com/) and pkg-config, `brew install pkg-config`

 Then simply clone this repo and run